jorgev259/3SDSetup/README.md

          extractZip("Starter Homebrew Kit","",""); -> Extracts starter folder

- addFile(name,path,filename,origin) -> Adds an already downloaded file to an specified "path" with and specified "filename"
+ addFile(name,path,filename,origin) -> Adds an already downloaded file to a specified "path" with a specified "filename"
  Example: addFile("Fasthax","3ds","fasthax.3dsx","list"); -> Adds the Fasthax file to the 3ds folder